Living hostages and Palestinian prisoners are released as part of ceasefire in Gaza

 DEIR AL-BALAH, Gaza Strip — Hamas released all 20 remaining living hostages held in Gaza on Monday, while Israel began releasing hundreds of Palestinian prisoners as part of a ceasefire pausing two years of war that pummeled the territory, killed tens of thousands of Palestinians, and had left scores of captives in militant hands.

+Cheering crowds greeted buses of prisoners in the West Bank, while families and friends of the hostages gathered in a square in Tel Aviv, Israel, cried out with joy and relief as news arrived that the captives were free.

-The hostages, all men, arrived back in Israel, where they will reunite with their families and undergo medical checks.
+The hostages, all men, have arrived back in Israel, where they will reunite with family and undergo medical checks.
 The bodies of the remaining 28 dead hostages are also expected to be handed over as part of the deal, although the exact timing remained unclear.

 The war began when Hamas-led militants launched a surprise attack on southern Israel on Oct.
 7, 2023, in which some 1,200 people, mostly civilians, were killed and 251 taken hostage.

-Note: This story has been updated to correct that cheering crowds greeted prisoners in Beitunia, not Ramallah.